pooltogether/nft-campaign-scripts/README.md

 ### Networks

+This project uses two subgraphs, the TWAB subgraph and the TWAB Delegator one.
-To retrieve the subgraph endpoint per network, use the `getSubgraphUrl` function in `utils/network/getSubgraphUrl.ts`.
+Use the following functions in `utils/network/getTWABSubgraphUrl.ts` to retrieve the subgraph url per network:
+- getTWABSubgraphUrl
+- getTWABDelegatorSubgraphUrl

 ### Queries